jerazo1744/SQL-joins-tutorial/README.md

 This is all fake/randomly generated data meant for practice purposes.

-You can find the tutorial for this repo on my medium blog post.
+You can find the tutorial for this repo on my medium blog post: https://bit.ly/351oMHI.

 The customers CSV file contains:
 - customer_id